willmh93/fltx/README.md

 The library provides practical scalar types with substantially more precision than `double`, while keeping value representation explicit and bounded.

 ### 2. Performance-conscious implementation
-This is intended for real numeric workloads, not just textbook demonstrations.
 The implementation favors approaches that remain suitable for heavy arithmetic, iterative kernels, and precision-sensitive pipelines.

 ### 3. Compile-time and runtime parity
-A large part of the library is designed to work both at compile time and at runtime, making it useful for static validation, deterministic tests, and constant-expression-heavy code.
+A large part of the library is designed to work both at compile time and at runtime, making it useful for static validation, deterministic tests, and constexpr-heavy code.

-### 4. Strong testing and validation workflows
-Extended precision is only useful if you can trust it.
-Parsing, formatting, classification, and reproducibility matter just as much as operator overloads.

-### 5. Practical integration
+### 4. Seamless integration with the STL
-`fltx` is meant to drop into ordinary C++ projects without dragging the rest of your architecture into a heavyweight numeric stack.
+`fltx` aims to behave like a natural extension of the standard C++ numeric model.

+It includes support for common standard-library integration points such as:

+- **`std::ostream`** for text output (with compatibility for standard stream manipulators such as **`std::setprecision`**)
+- **`std::numeric_limits`** for numeric traits and limits

+This keeps `f128` and `f256` easy to use in existing codebases, generic code, and debugging workflows without forcing a separate ‚Äúspecial-case‚Äù programming style.

 ---